intersystems-ib/SAML-COS/README.md

 4. There is a test WebApplication you can invoke doing a GET call to http://localhost:52773/saml-cos/api/test/:cip or doing a POST call to http://localhost:52773/saml-cos/api/test/ sending a request object including a "cip" property (e.g. {"cip":"ABCD0991231000"}).
 Both calls require authentication (superuser user can be used).
 It calls the "Test" Business Service and returns a dummy response.

-5. Load a valid Certificate as explained below.
+5. Generate a valid Certificate as explained [here](#certificate) and load it in the Management Portal [X.509 Credentials](http://localhost:52773/csp/sys/sec/%25CSP.UI.Portal.X509Credentials.zen?$NAMESPACE=SAML-COS&$NAMESPACE=SAML-COS)

-6. Create your Business Operation to call the CatSalut WebService, define the necessary attributes and make it generate a SAML token.
-You have two different options to do so, as explained below.
+6. Create your Business Operation to call the CatSalut WebService, define the necessary [SAML parameters](#saml-parameters) and make it generate a SAML token.
+You have two different options to do so, as explained [here](#use-in-application).

-7. Make the "Test" Business Service call your Business Operation.
+7. Edit the "Test" Business Service and make it call your Business Operation.

 8. Call the API REST and look at the production messages to see if the SAML token has been generated.